Beauty Recipes That’ll Use Up Your Thanksgiving Leftovers

 Sweet Potato Hair Conditioner

-The ingredients here could be the making of healthy snack, but instead of eating it, put it on your hair.
+The ingredients here could be the making of a healthy snack, but instead of eating it, put it on your hair.
 Sweet potatoes, honey, and yogurt all moisturize and prevent fly-away hair, and the yogurt also removes product buildup.

 1/2 plain large sweet potato, cooked and mashed